kyletolle/talks/denver_startup_week_webooks/index.md

 ## Requires some effort

-Because it's a general pattern
+to implement the specifics

-people have to implement the specifics
+but the idea has been around for a while
 ___
 Lots of flexibility.
 But you'll have to experiment.